Faraday1221/pysec_project/README.md

 x.GetFactValue(XMBL TAG, "Duration" or "Instant" (depending on if it's a year-long or snapshot value))

 For an example of generating a CSV of a list of companies, see management/commands/xbrl_to_csv.py

+### note:
+Attempting to run

+    from pysec.models import Index from <path>

+returned this error:
+    ImproperlyConfigured: Requested setting DATA_DIR, but settings are not configured.
+You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings.

+[This](http://stackoverflow.com/questions/15556499/django-db-settings-improperly-configured-error) article provides some background, but ultimately I decided to try and use the API, as described in the Django [Tutorial02](https://docs.djangoproject.com/en/1.9/intro/tutorial02/).
+Accessed with the following

+    python manage.py shell

+    from pysec.models import Index